 3. Positive thinking

-Another useful attitude is to choose to believe the better option.
+You can also choose to believe the better option.
 For example, if your partner often works late, accept that he is overwhelmed with deadlines instead of telling yourself that he just doesn’t care enough to spend time with you.

-Perhaps this is a subset of positive thinking, yet it is such an important aspect that it deserves a place all by itself.
+This is a subset of positive thinking, yet it is such an important aspect that it deserves a place all by itself.
 Grateful people are happy people.
 Gratitude is best expressed in writing or talking.
 Keeping a gratitude journal or saying prayers aloud every night is a surefire way to increase your happiness.

 6. Giving to others